 Occasionally, the reader of an ISO standard may be challenged to identify what is mandatory and what is not required.
 ISO 9001 makes the reader’s life easier by noting in the introduction that “shall” specifies a requirement, “should” specifies a recommendation, “may” specifies a permission, and “can” specifies a possibility or a capability.
 Laboratories must to all “Shalls” but all the others are not mandatory.

-ISO Technical Committee (TC) 212 has developed ISO 15189 (Medical laboratory testing and in vitro diagnostic test systems) Working Group (WG) 1 (Quality and competence in the medical laboratory).
-ISO 15189 debut edition was published after a three-year hiatus from the final draft and four years after the publication of ISO/IEC 17025 first edition .
-It quickly became a widely-accepted standard for accreditation of medical laboratories.
-The 2nd edition was published in 2007 to provide the same structure as ISO/IEC 17025 intended for testing and calibration in general laboratories, and it could be viewed as the “ISO/IEC 17025” for medical laboratories.
-When a medical laboratory chooses an accreditation plan, it should select an accrediting body which operates according to appropriate international standards and which takes into account the particular requirements of this field.
+ISO Technical Committee (TC) 212 has formed the ISO 15189 (Medical laboratory testing and in vitro diagnostic test systems) Working Group (WG) 1 (Quality and competence in the medical laboratory).
+The ISO 15189 debut edition was published after a three-year hiatus from the final draft and four years after the publication of ISO/IEC 17025 first edition .
+It quickly became a widely-accepted standard to be used for accreditation of medical laboratory competence.
+The 2nd edition was published in 2007 to provide the same structure as ISO/IEC 17025, intended for testing and calibration in general laboratories.
+ISO 15189 can be viewed as the “ISO/IEC 17025” for medical laboratories.
+When a medical laboratory chooses an accreditation plan, it should select an accrediting body that operates according to appropriate international standards and which takes into account the particular requirements of this field.
 Before 2003 medical laboratories could be accredited according to the ISO/IEC 17025 approach, and they were able to change to ISO 15189 at their option.
-Depending on the accrediting bodies it may be possible for a medical laboratory to choose between ISO/IEC 17025 and ISO 15189 or even to have both accreditations.
-For instance, when a medical laboratory has ISO 15189 accredited tests and also has a calibration method intended to calibrate not only internal devices (which does not require an ISO/IEC 17025 accreditation) but also equipments for external customers.
+Depending on the local accrediting bodies it may be possible for a medical laboratory to choose between ISO/IEC 17025 and ISO 15189 or even to have both accreditations.
+For instance, when a medical laboratory has ISO 15189-accredited tests and also has a calibration method intended to calibrate not only internal devices (which does not require an ISO/IEC 17025 accreditation) but also equipment for external customers.

-The difference between ISO 9001 and ISO 15189 approach is that ISO 15189 is direct presence of medical technical laboratory requirements.
-The 15189 framework provides a quality management system close to the ISO 9001:2008 management requirements, supplemented by specifications for technical competence that are unique to medical laboratories.
+The difference between ISO 9001 and ISO 15189 approach that is immediately recognized is the presence of medical-technical laboratory requirements in ISO 15189.
+The framework provides a quality management system close to the ISO 9001:2008 management requirements added by specifications for technical competence that are particular to medical laboratories.

 The standard quality management model is based on the Deming TQM approach .
 Figure 1 displays a quality cycle applicable to a medical laboratory under ISO 15189 accreditation.
 The leadership is critical to the success of all the cycle phases.
 Probably, on the next guideline revision, “customers” will be replaced by “interested parties,” including not only the clients but others that need to verify lab practices, such as the regulatory and accreditation agencies.
 This terminology is already revised in the current ISO 9001 edition (4.2 of ).